 - Textured terrain mesh (2008-2013).

-The building models are supplied in both mesh (*3DS and *OBJ) and polygon (*DGN and *DWG) formats and were digitised using photogrammetric methods from aerial imagery captured on 25-28 February 2009 and updated from imagery capture on 7 March 2013.
+The building models are supplied in both mesh (*3DS and *OBJ) and polygon (*DGN and *DWG) formats.
+The models were digitised using photogrammetric methods from aerial imagery captured on 25-28 February 2009 and updated from imagery capture on 7 March 2013.
 Please keep in mind the date when the dataset was created.
 Certain key buildings are not in the model, including One Central Park, Barangaroo and the Convention Centre.

 LOD stands for ‘Level of Detail’.
 LOD3 is the highest resolution available.
 The LOD1 model takes the highest point of the building and creates an extrusion.
 It is therefore much lighter in file size and useful if limited detail is required.
 Both the LOD1 and LOD3 models extend down to RL0.
 That is, there are no topographic ‘pads’.
 Buildings intersect the topography instead of sitting on it.
 Apart from the LOD differences, there are also some other differences depending on which model you use:

 - The LOD3 buildings are not ‘watertight’ in that they have no base.
 Generally, this would cause issues if trying to 3D print the model.
 However, preliminary test with Cura and an Ultimaker 2 Extended + printer have been positive, indicating that no file cleanup is required.

-- The LOD1 model is property aligned in the CBD, meaning the raw data has been manually adjusted to match cadastre information, whereas the rest of the city has not.
+- The LOD1 model is property aligned in the CBD.
+This means the raw data has been manually adjusted to match cadastre information, whereas the rest of the city has not.
 The model is watertight and should 3D print without any issues.

 - The terrain model was acquired using Airborne Laser Scanning (ALS) data for the Sydney metropolitan area.
 This file contains a TIN from thinned ground classified LiDAR points in *OBJ and *3DS format.
 The data has been acquired from February to June 2008.
 The terrain is textured and broken into 500x500m tiles.
 This file size of this model is considerable and is very difficult to use due to the sheer number of sample points.